suryo12/mypower/README.md

 pip install numpy oct2py
 ```
 # Notable of functions
+1. losses_kron: Compute losses based on Kron's coefficient
+2. makeB_kron: Make B based on Kron's method
-1. to_mypc: Revert mypc indexing to start from 1 for octave compatibility
+3. to_mypc: Revert mypc indexing to start from 1 for octave compatibility
-2. to_mypc0: Fix mypc bus indexing to start from 0 for Pyhton compatibility
+4. to_mypc0: Fix mypc bus indexing to start from 0 for Pyhton compatibility

 # Authors
 * **Muhammad Yasirroni** - [yasirroni](https://github.com/yasirroni)